Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Model, and Numerical Methods

-where $V_{0}$ and $V_{\rm{G}}$ are a reservoir and a split-gate voltages.
-We also adopt $z_{h}=1.4 \ \mu$m, $V_{0}=0.35 $ V, and $V_{\rm{G}}=0\sim 0.35 $ V. It should be noted that each integration in Eq.(\ref{e2}) can be performed exactly if we assume that the integration range consists of rectangles and triangles as in Fig. \ref{f2}.
-Therefore, our potential is useful for investigating 2D electron systems confined in various geometries unlike the previous studies\cite{i21,i16,i15}.
+where $V_{0}$ and $V_{\rm{G}}$ are the voltages of a reservoir and a split-gate, respectively.
+It should be noted that each integration in Eq. (\ref{e2}) can be performed exactly if we assume that the integration range consists of rectangles and triangles, as in Fig. \ref{f2}(a).